With a history as old as Leavenworth itself, we continue to connect with the ever-changing needs of our community.

 November 2011 — The four-day celebration is held to honor the community’s newly constructed center for extraordinary healthcare.
 Built around Primary Care, the medical center serves as a community resource for Ambulance Service, Emergency and Acute Care, Rehabilitation, Physical & Occupational Therapy, and a variety of Diagnostic Services.

-December 2011 — Upon Mark Judy’s departure to fulfill missionary efforts in Africa, Jon Davis is brought in as interim CEO.
-Two months later, Jon is hired on a permanent basis.
+December 2011 — Upon Mark Judy’s departure to fulfill missionary efforts in Africa, Jon Davis is brought in as interim CEO and later hired on a permanent basis for one year.